 Finally is the grinder.
 This is the most important part of any espresso machine as if the grind is bad your coffee will be terrible.
 Fortunately the Jura's conical burr grinder is up to the task.

 A conical burr utilizes gravity to feed coffee beans into the grinder where two cone shaped burrs evenly grind the coffee.
-See the diagram below from my espresso grinder article to see how they work.
+See the diagram below from my small espresso grinder post to see how they work.

 It can hold a quarter 10 ounces of coffee in its bean compartment that's freshly sealed by a rubber lid.